hwdsl2/docker-docling/README.md

 If your Docling server is reachable from the public internet — even briefly — apply at minimum these protections.
 Docling accepts uploaded documents and performs CPU/GPU-intensive parsing, making an unprotected endpoint a target for resource abuse and data leakage.

-**1. Set an API key.** Generate a strong random key and set `DOCLING_API_KEY` in your `env` file.
-All conversion and chunking API requests must then include `X-Api-Key: <key>`.
+**1. Use an API key.** Fresh installs with a mounted `/var/lib/docling` volume auto-generate an API key.
+Display it with `docker exec docling docling_manage --showkey`, or use `docker exec docling docling_manage --getkey` in scripts.
+Existing installs without a key remain open for backward compatibility; set `DOCLING_API_KEY` in your `env` file to enable authentication manually.
+Conversion and chunking API requests must include `X-Api-Key: <key>`.
 Health, version, and documentation endpoints remain accessible without the key.

 ```bash
 # Generate a 32-byte random key